 Why A Containment Bag?
 Why Not Water?
 Why Not An Extinguisher?

-We are aware of the FAA report which recommends not handling a device in thermal runaway, but after much discussion with industry professionals, we know there can be no "catch-all" answer when dealing with lithium-ion fires.
-There are simply too many variables to know what is going to be the best response.
-We feel not dealing with a device that is bursting into flames or venting extremely toxic gases and smoke at 30,000 ft could be as /or more dangerous to all on board than one person (properly equipped) grabbing the threat and dealing with it appropriately.
-The panic alone that would ensue while allowing a burning/smoking device to sit there uncontained could pose a real threat to safety, not to mention the threat to life and limb from the flames, debris, and toxins being released during the event...
+After much discussion with industry professionals, we know there simply isn't a "catch-all" answer when dealing with lithium-ion fires as there are too many variables.
+Most agree not dealing with a device that is bursting into flames or venting extremely toxic gases and smoke at 30,000 ft could be as /or more dangerous to all on board than one person (properly equipped) grabbing the threat and dealing with it appropriately...
+Imagine what could happen if there is turbulence during the event and the burning device is free to bounce around the cabin... or consider the panic which could ensue while allowing a burning/smoking device to sit there uncontained...
+The best you can do for your team is to train them and offer them multiple solutions so they are prepared for all possible scenarios.

-Lithium-ion batteries do not need oxygen to burn and direct contact with water will likely result in a violent reaction, which may produce steam vapor.
-The explosion can be dangerous.
-The resulting steam vapor will be extremely toxic and laced with heavy metals.
+Something else to consider, lithium-ion batteries do not need oxygen to burn and direct contact with water may result in a violent reaction, which will produce steam vapor.
+The resulting explosion can be dangerous.
+The steam vapor will be extremely toxic and laced with heavy metals.
 Far more dangerous than smoke alone, steam vapor penetrates more efficiently than smoke.
 Sinus and lung tissue would be very vulnerable should this happen.

 Miscellaneous Battery Facts:

 • See what happens when you add just a pinch of Lithium to water here.